This post may contain affiliate links. Please read my disclosure policy.

-This Pad See Ew is a popular Thai street food that’s so delicious and super quick to make.
+This Pad See Ew recipe is a popular Thai street food that’s so delicious and super quick to make.
 Forget take-out, make this at home for the whole family to enjoy!

 When my friend came over last week to hang out with me, we decided to have a Thai cooking day.
 We both love Thai food so it was a no brainer.
 We made Pad Thai and Pad See Ew to eat and hubs made us Mojitos to quench our thirst.
-It was a fun hot day, our bellies were full and our thirst sure was quenched.
+It was a fun day!
+Our bellies were full and our thirst sure was quenched.
 Nothing like cooking with friends or family and enjoying good food and good company.

-Pad See Ew is a very popular dish in Thai cuisine, it’s actually considered their fast food, and trust me it is fast.
+Pad See Ew is a very popular dish in Thai cuisine.
+It’s actually considered their fast food and trust me it is fast.
 See Ew means soy sauce and pad means to stir fry so pad see ew basically means soy sauce stir fry.
 Don’t you all just love learning new languages?
 This dish is usually made with fat wide noodles because they are really nice and chewy.

 Black soy sauce can also be substituted with dark soy sauce, but keep in mind black soy sauce is a bit sweeter because it does have molasses in it.
 As a matter of fact when you open the bottle the strong molasses smell will hit your nose first.